Charles Goodall & Sons: Pre-War Competition: 1881–1913

 Such publicity did however, come with certain expenses, especially those of a peculiar nature.
-In March 1888 Ralph Cooper was charged with forging a cheque for £3,670, a sum in excess of half a million pounds in today’s terms, in the name of Goodall.
-It was revealed in court that Goodall maintained a sizeable account with the London and Westminster Bank, today NatWest, and the business regularly drew large cheques from the bank’s Bloomsburg branch.
+In March 1888 Ralph Cooper was charged with forging a cheque for £3,670, a sum in excess of half a million pounds in today's terms, in the name of Goodall.
+It was revealed in court that Goodall maintained a sizeable account with the London and Westminster Bank, today NatWest, and the business regularly drew large cheques from the bank's Bloomsburg branch.
 It was found that, knowing this to be common practice, Cooper sought to pass off a cheque bearing the signature of a Goodall representative.
 Cooper was later arrested in France, having fled with the cash, with his trial garnering significant public fascination.
-Whilst such an incident was far more memorable in the minds’ of the broader British public, Goodall maintained a crucial affinity with the local community dependent upon its Camden works which employed approximately one-thousand tradespeople.
-Evidence of such was documented in December 1888, when Adam Armstrong, Goodall’s foreman carpenter of six years retired, upon which occasion the company held a celebration at the Golden Lion, Great College Street, with members of the Goodall family attending the farewell.
+Whilst such an incident was far more memorable in the minds' of the broader British public, Goodall maintained a crucial affinity with the local community dependent upon its Camden works which employed approximately one-thousand tradespeople.
+Evidence of such was documented in December 1888, when Adam Armstrong, Goodall's foreman carpenter of six years retired, upon which occasion the company held a celebration at the Golden Lion, Great College Street, with members of the Goodall family attending the farewell.
 Whilst the company may have remained jovial, the end of the century signalled a significant change in the British playing card market as lower priced, overseas manufactured alternatives became increasingly popular.
-This increasingly competitive environment warranted a marketing drive that sought to reiterate Goodall’s status as the quality leader in the local market.
-Sensing a renewed need for innovation in the playing card industry, Goodall introduced linen grained cards in 1906, under the ‘Linette’ product name.
+This increasingly competitive environment warranted a marketing drive that sought to reiterate Goodall's status as the quality leader in the local market.
+Sensing a renewed need for innovation in the playing card industry, Goodall introduced linen grained cards in 1906, under the 'Linette' product name.

-Commentary at the time of release praised these “linen grained playing cards”, for their pleasant feel and ease of dealing, a substantial improvement in durability and tactility compared to historic paper or card based incumbents.
+Commentary at the time of release praised these "linen grained playing cards", for their pleasant feel and ease of dealing, a substantial improvement in durability and tactility compared to historic paper or card based incumbents.
 These Linette cards quickly became popular, and soon featured gilt edges to further differentiate them.
-Goodall’s innovation had reinvigorated the business, and soon orders continued to flow from Commonwealth nations such as India, Canada, and Australia, with local merchants labelling Charles Goodall and Sons “the famous English card house”.
-This period of success for the firm was however marred by personal difficulty, when Alexander Bower, a foreman at the Goodall Camden works for in excess of fifty years passed away, dealing a substantial blow to morale.
+Goodall's innovation had reinvigorated the business, and soon orders continued to flow from Commonwealth nations such as India, Canada, and Australia, with local merchants labelling Charles Goodall and Sons "the famous English card house".
+This period of success for the firm was however marred by personal difficulty, when Alexander Bower, a foreman at the Goodall Camden works for in excess of fifty years, died, dealing a substantial blow to morale.
 Despite this, the community driven nature of the Goodall works, largely due to its socioeconomic importance in the area, remained apparent when the Charles Goodall and Sons team carried off the first place cup for the Printing and Stationery Trades Cricket Association in a postseason concert arranged by the City of London.